Terri D. Wright, Director

 Kelly Nelson, Program Associate

 Kelly joined the Center for School, Health and Education (CSHE) at the American Public Health Association to support the execution of program strategies in a variety of ways.
-In collaboration with Center management, her responsibilities include overseeing the social media campaign, coordinating select CSHE activities, including but not limited to the provision of research-based strategies and resource information, coordinating and providing technical support for select CSHE projects and deliverables, assisting with policy activities, developing content for issue briefs, supporting the development and implementation of the strategic communications plan, managing the website, and other related assignments as needed.
+In collaboration with Center management, her responsibilities include coordinating select CSHE activities, including but not limited to the provision of research-based strategies and resource information, coordinating and providing technical support for select CSHE projects and deliverables, assisting with policy activities, developing content for issue briefs, and supporting the development and implementation of the strategic communications plan.
+In addition, she manages the social media campaign, the Center’s website, participates in grant writing, and other related assignments as needed.

 Kelly received her Master’s Degree in Public Health, with a focus on community oriented primary care in vulnerable populations at the George Washington University (GWU).
 Currently, she volunteers as the Program Manager for the TC Wallace Foundation, a community-based outreach organization.
 Prior to attending GWU, Kelly was a postbaccalaureate training award fellow at the National Institutes of Health, where she investigated plasma cell tumors in mice.